-If we want workplace cultures that are regenerative, innovative and healthy, something needs to change.
-The pain, fear and stress that we currently experience is not ok.
-So Helena Clayton is taking a stand for love and suggesting we put it at the heart of our leadership.
+But this needs to change, says Helena, if we want workplace cultures that are regenerative, innovative and healthy.
+The pain, fear and stress that we currently experience is not OK…

 Helena Clayton has been exploring ‘the difference that makes the difference’ in organisations for 20 years.
 Her mix of curiosity and pokiness, compassion and challenge makes her the ideal guide for this provocative and practical exploration of love and its gifts for leaders and organisations.